evanvliet/vw/INDEX.md

 Do `getpass google` to get your google password.
 Prints matching lines from a password list and copies the last word into the clipboard.
 Does not print the last word, presumably the password, as a security precaution.

 Use `getpass -e` to edit the password list.
 Example:

     www.google.com myname mypassword
     icpu626 root 789sdf987
     www.chase.com visa autopay mychaseid mychasepassword

+Adding a keyword, *e.g.*, *autopay*, enables retrieving all password data associated with that keyword.
+This helps if you lose a credit card, and need to update web sites.
+* `getpass`  use passsword db.
+Options:
+  + `-a` add args to passwords
+  + `-e` edit password list
+  + `-i` initialize.
+To revert to plaintext storage, use `getpass -i` to reset, then add your previous data.
+  + `-m` merge conflicts.
+If changes are made on different machines, collisions can occur.
+Use `getpass -m` to launch *vi* on a merged version.
+  + `-n` encode with new key.
 Note that you can encrypt the data for added security, using the `-n` option to set the key.
 It caches this key, encrpyting with `hostid` to foil decryption by just copying files to another machine.
-If you do encrypt the password data, you will have to enter the key once on each machine.

-NB: this is a homebrew solution and not vetted for password security.
+If you do encrypt the password data, you will have to enter the key once on each machine.  **NB**: this is a homebrew solution and not vetted for password security.
 Use at your own risk.

-If changes are made on different machines, collisions can occur.
-Use `getpass -m` to launch *vi* on a merged version.

-To revert to plaintext storage, use `getpass -i` to reset, then add your previous data.

-Adding a keyword, *e.g.*, *autopay*, enables retrieving all password data associated with that keyword.
-This helps if you lose a credit card, and need to update web sites.
+  + `-p` generate new password.
 To generate a password, use `getpass -p`.
-Pass an option, *e.g.*
-`large`, `small` or `right` to get one that's too big, too small, or just right.
+Pass an option, *e.g.* `large`, `small` or `right` to get one that's too big, too small, or just right.
 Also accepts integer options for a custom mix of letters, digts and punctation.
     See *tools/mk_passwd.py*.
-* `getpass`  use passsword db.
-Options:
-  + `-a` add args to passwords
-  + `-e` edit password list
-  + `-i` initialize
-  + `-m` merge conflicts
-  + `-n` encode with new key
-  + `-p` generate new password

 ###### [base/scrap.sh](base/scrap.sh)
 Sets up `s` as a scrap file.
 For doing stuff like `ls > $s` and